Why the RFP Process Is Still Relevant in the Digital Age

 Finally, the RFP process puts the power in the hands of offerors since they can dictate the project’s timing and priority.
 Ordinarily, RFPs allow for the submission of questions by a specific date.
 This is so the procurement team has time to find the right person to answer them.

 Additionally, the RFP process rarely — if ever — allows for late submissions.
 This stipulation thus gives you an accurate picture of how long it will take from solution inception to full implementation.
 And, because RFPs are contractually binding, respondents will have little leeway for lateness.
 On the other hand, should the offeror’s priorities change, RFPs typically include wording granting the procuring agency the authority to shift the timeline in their favor.

-Convinced That RFPs Would Benefit Your Organization?
+Would RFPs Benefit Your Organization?

 Whether you’re seeking an IT solution or a completely different product or service, The Bid Lab can serve as your RFP manager.
 Our dedicated team can work with you throughout the entire procurement process.
-We can assist, from gathering market research and issuing RFIs, to drafting your RFP and evaluating your vendors.
+We can assist, from gathering market research and issuing RFIs to drafting your RFP and evaluating your vendors.
 Or, we can help you with one specific pain point that’s simply overwhelming your team!
-Think of us as an unbiased, flexible and positive extension of your own procurement group.
+Think of us as an unbiased, flexible and positive extension of your procurement group.
 Ready to let us do the busy work of building a bid?
 Contact us today for a free consultation!
 You can also call us at 1-844-4BIDLAB or email us at firstname.lastname@example.org.Then, you can focus on the work that really matters!